zbouvier/SplattyBird-Tutorial/README.md

 Inside this system we will see how we format our code in Splat ECS.
 Here you will see module.exports on line 3, this is the code to export the module for use by the game project and is vital that you wrap your code in this.

-You will notice the arguments ecs and game, every chunk of system code in Splat ECS is run through the ECS so it must be included, **game** is everything in the data directory which becomes a large JavaScript object when the game is built.
+You will notice the arguments ecs and game, every chunk of system code in Splat ECS is run through the ECS so it must be included, **game** is everything in the data folder which becomes a large JavaScript object when the game is built.

 This process might seem overwhelming but it will become easier with time.